Relativistic effects on the Schr\"odinger-Newton equation: Relativistic corrections on the Schr odinger-Newton equation

 where $q_{ij}$ is the three-dimensional Euclidean metric, $\Phi$ is the Newtonian gravitational potential, and the truncation order is chosen so that all the components of the line element $g_{\mu \nu}dx^{\mu}dx^{\nu}$ are accurate up to an order $c^{-2}$.
+In particular, this differs from the gravitoelectromagnetism approximation used in Ref. \cite{Manfredi15}, which does not include the quadratic term $\Phi^2$ in the expansion of the $g_{00}$ component of the metric.
 Note that this metric depends on the two parameters $\beta$ and $\gamma$.
-The parameter $\beta$ describes how nonlinear is the superposition law for gravitational fields, whereas $\gamma$ is related to the spatial curvature.
-Both of them have fixed values for any given theory of gravity and, in the particular case of general relativity $\beta=\gamma=1$.
+The parameter $\beta$ describes how nonlinear the superposition law for gravitational fields is, whereas $\gamma$ is related to the spatial curvature.
+Both of them have fixed values for any given theory of gravity and, in the particular case of general relativity, $\beta=\gamma=1$.
 However, in order to track their contribution along the different equations, we will keep them explicitly and only replace them by their value in general relativity $\beta=\gamma=1$ for the numerical implementation that will be performed in the next section.

 It is now straightforward to obtain the components of the inverse metric,